 Q: How do you account for thermal growth when installing new or repaired equipment?

-Q: If using dual channel phase without tacho, do you recommend orientating accels axially for angular misalignment detection and orientating accels radially for parallel misalignment?
-Is this relative to using 2 channel cross channel phase to determine angular or parallel phase?
+Q: If using a dual-channel phase without tacho, do you recommend orientating accels axially for angular misalignment detection and orientating accels radially for parallel misalignment?
+Is this relative to using 2 channel cross-channel phase to determine angular or parallel phase?

 Q: Can’t you only find imbalance from phase?